 Generating Experience Guidelines

-You can quickly generate Experience Guidelines by filling out the Experience Questionnaire, which is a set of questions about the type of content users can possibly encounter within your experience, as well as how frequently it occurs.
+If your Roblox account is at least 30 days old, you can quickly generate Experience Guidelines by filling out the Experience Questionnaire, which is a set of questions about the type of content users can possibly encounter within your experience, as well as how frequently it occurs.
 Your answers give Roblox an understanding of the content within your experience and ensure that the experience is available to the appropriate audience.

 As you are completing the questionnaire, base your answers on the most mature or extreme content users can encounter within your experience.
 You can retake the questionnaire and generate new Experience Guidelines at any time to accurately reflect what group of users should be able to access your experience.